Selling Shares with Power of Attorney (POA)

 Frequently Asked Questions

 Yes — if your shares are issuer-sponsored and registered in your personal name, you can sell them online without opening a trading account.
-For more information click here.
+For more information, click here.

 Yes — shares registered in joint names can be sold online through Unbroker, as long as both shareholders complete the ID verification process.
+For more information on how to sell your joint holdings, click here.

 100 points of ID is a document-based identity check used in Australia.
 You’ll need to provide certified copies of documents—like a passport, licence, or utility bill—that add up to 100 points.
 For more information on 100 points of ID click here.

 If your shares are issuer-sponsored and you have the SRN, you can sell them quickly online using Unbroker—no trading account required.
-For more information click here.
+To learn more about selling issuer-sponsored shares in Australia, click here.

 Yes — if your shares are issuer-sponsored, you can sell them online through Unbroker without opening a trading account or using a full-service broker.
+For a quick guide to selling shares with Unbroker, click here.

 An SRN identifies shares held directly with a share registry, while a HIN is used for shares held through a broker.
 Unbroker can only sell shares registered with an SRN.
-For more, click here.
+To learn more about the difference between an SRN and a HIN, click here.

-Yes — if you’re acting as an executor or legal representative for an Estate, you can sell issuer-sponsored shares from through Unbroker by providing the required estate documents and ID.
-For more information on selling shares belonging to an estate click here.
+Yes — if you’re acting as an executor or legal representative for an Estate, you can sell issuer-sponsored shares through Unbroker by providing the required estate documents and ID.
+For more information on selling shares belonging to an estate, click here.

 That’s fine — both shareholders can authorise the funds to be paid into one person's account using a signed authority form provided by Unbroker.